intrig/ict/multivector.md

 For cursors, `begin()` returns a cursor to the first child, and `end()` returns a cursor after the last child.
 So for multivectors, there can be many different `begin()` and `end()` cursors.
 All cursors that are part of the same multivector are comparable.

+The current implementation includes only a subset of the features found std::vector and described below.

 ## <a name="cursor"/> ict::multivector<T>::cursor